vladutilie/euplatesc/README.md

 Capture a transaction.

-**IMPORTANT:** For using this method, in addition to merchant ID and secret key in the EuPlătesc client instantiation you should pass `userKey` and `userApi`, too.
+**IMPORTANT:** For using this method, in addition to merchant ID and secret key in the EuPlătesc client instantiation you should pass both `userKey` and `userApi`, too.

 ```ts
 import epClient from './lib/epClient';